Error-331/code_tests/docs/bible/links.md

 Collecting Money - March 2 (follow Christ, do not spend your live pursuing material things);

 Only the Sick - March 3 (the unspeakable gift of Everlasting life, repentance is a prerequisite, we must forsake sin at the cross of Christ, keep saving the lost);

+God is Working - March 5 (God is working all things out for your good, God is working on your behalf);